Yongjie Jessica Zhang: Recognition

 Zhang is the recipient of Simons Visiting Professorship from Mathematisches Forschungsinstitut Oberwolfach of Germany (2019), US Presidential Early Career Award for Scientists and Engineers (2012), NSF CAREER Award (2012) and Office of Naval Research Young Investigator Award (2010).
 The US Association for Computational Mechanics (USACM) awarded Zhang their Gallagher Young Investigator Medal (2013), "for pioneering research in high-fidelity geometric modeling and mesh generation with broad interdisciplinary finite element applications in computational biomedicine, material sciences and engineering".
 At CMU, she received David P. Casasent Outstanding Research Award (2020), George Tallman Ladd and Florence Barrett Ladd Professorship (2019), Clarence H. Adamson Career Faculty Fellow in Mechanical Engineering (2014), Donald L. & Rhonda Struminger Faculty Fellow (2011), and George Tallman Ladd Research Award (2010).
 She is a Fellow of Solid Modeling Association (SMA, 2021), American Institute for Medical and Biological Engineering (AIMBE, 2020), American Society of Mechanical Engineers (ASME, 2019), USACM (2019), and Executive Leadership in Academic Technology, Engineering and Science (ELATES) at Drexel (2017-2018).
+She was elected to the 2023 Class of SIAM Fellows.
+She was honored as the 2025 AWM-SIAM Sonia Kovalevsky Lecturer.

 Zhang served on the Executive Council of USACM and the General Council of International Association for Computational Mechanics (IACM).
 In USACM, she chaired the Technical Thrust Area of Isogeometric Analysis and is the founding chair of the Female Researchers Group.
 She chaired the Executive Committee of SMA where she initialized the Advisory Board and launched two new awards to recognize outstanding junior and mid-career researchers: Young Investigator Award and SMA Fellow.
 In addition to the Editor-in-Chief of Engineering with Computers, she also serves on the editorial board or is an associate editor of several journals such as Computer Methods in Applied Mechanics and Engineering, Computer-Aided Design and Computer Aided Geometric Design.
+She also serves as the program director for the Society for Industrial and Applied Mathematics Activity Group on Geometric Design.